marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Strange results with Metasploit, strange results with Snort.. did not play enough.

-In fact, perform most of important thigns - but I thought that will play more...
+In fact, performed most of important things - but I thought that I will play more...

 So, I have to re-check situation with more time and then will be possible to play more.